Terrier Supply Closet

 The Terrier Supply Closet is open to all students in need.
 You can support the program by donating online to the Terrier Supply Closet.

 Any student needing assistance can enter the Terrier Supply Closet by swiping their Wofford ID.
-The closet is open any time that Burwell Building is open.
+The closet is open any time that the Campus Life Building is open.

 Items available include:

 - Non-perishable food.

 - Shampoo, deodorant, razors, soap, body wash, toothpaste.